freight-chain/defi-sec/README.md

 # DeFi Threat Matrix

+This work is inspired by [attack.mitre.org](https://attack.mitre.org).
+Please use attack for "normal" InfoSec/Dev/Sys security checklisting, this is ment to be specalized towards the unique issues brought about in blockchain/cryptocurrency applications (i.e. protocols).

+## Contributing
+Please fork this repo and update the "csv" file only (for now).
+We will update the table and [google sheet](https://docs.google.com/spreadsheets/d/1St4BXWpeZdcDaH5Z4nnODrerFAxfdZ4OuHofI-EbKGc/edit?usp=sharing) ourselves.

 ## Roadmap
 Organize attacks into primary categories
 Organize attacks into folders with sub-folders for each attack